William S. “Bleu” Evans

 Louisiana Music Hall of Fame Induction Speech

-I want it known that Studio in the Country was not a one man show.
-It was a team effort by a group of incredible people who made up the TEAM.
+I want it known that Studio in the Country was not a one man creation.
+It was a team effort by a group of incredible people who were members of this TEAM.
 They all share part of this induction.
-This is a speech I wrote but I got emotional when delivering it and did not do too good of a job.
-Here is what I wrote and wish I could have delivered in a better way.
+This is a speech I wrote but I got emotional when delivering it and I did not perform well.
+Here is what I wrote and wish I could have delivered to you during my induction.
 I wanted you to know exactly what I was trying to say.

 Here it is.

 I do have a few important words to say.
-I ask you to please bear with me and try not to get board for the next few minutes.
-I’ve been a little under the weather lately, so I may have to read more of my words than I would normally.
+I ask you to please be patient with me and try not to get uneasy for the next few minutes.
+I’ve been a little under the weather lately, so I may have to read more of my words than I would like.
 It took a while to get here, over 45 years, but it was worth the long trip, well worth it.
 Thank you all so much for being here.
 I certainly appreciate it.

 I thank so very much Malinda Brumfield-White and everyone involved in the Bogalusa Blues and Heritage Festival and especially all the volunteers, for allowing me to receive this honor at the BBHF.
-Thank you so much for the creation of the BBHF which in itself, is a miracle and a great opportunity for everyone to have the chance to experience all this festival provides to artists, musicians, and audiences.
-Please don’t forget the great chefs and artisans who have worked so hard to provide the great food and crafts that are available here.
+Thank you so much for the creation of the BBHF which, is a miracle in its own right, and a great opportunity for everyone to have the chance to experience all this festival provides to artists, musicians, and audiences.
+Please don’t forget the great chefs and artisans who have worked so hard to provide the great food and crafts that are available here today.

-I would like to thank all the artists, producers, musicians, record and entertainment companies, who had faith in our team and Studio in the Country to help them create their many masterpieces.
+I would like to thank all the artists, producers, musicians, record and entertainment companies who had faith in The Studio Team and Studio in the Country to help them create their many historic masterpieces.

-I would like to thank all the artists and labels that I have worked with all over the world for having faith in me and my abilities to honor me with their partnerships, especially Jack Nitzsche, a great man, The Rolling Stones and Neil Young’s producer and keyboard player, a man that I loved as a father and we did many albums with many great artists and many award-winning movie scores together.
-Also, Perry Como, George Martin, the owner of Sir Studios London where I worked and recorded and George was the producer of the Beatles.
-George Martin had a profound effect on my vision of this industry, Rick Nelson, Al Pacino, and Sammy Davis, Jr. All of you contributed to my personal engineering and production awards.
-I thank you very much.
-I am very grateful.
+I would like to thank all the artists, partners, advisors, friends in the entertainment industry who I have worked with all over the world for having faith in me and my abilities to honor me with their partnerships and projects.
+Especially Jack Nitzsche, a great composer, conductor, artist, person, the producer, writer, arranger, and keyboard player for The Rolling Stones and Neil Young and Crazy Horse. and countless other artists.
+Jack was a man that I loved as a Brother and we did many albums with many great artists and many award-winning movie soundtracks together Including an Oscar Win for "Song of the Year" for "Love Lift Us Up Where We Belong" from the motion picture soundtrack "Officer and a Gentleman".
+Also, Perry Como, Nick Perito, Dick Stabile, Don Williams, George Martin, the owner of Sir Studios London where I worked and recorded, and George was the producer of the Beatles.
+George Martin had a profound effect on my vision of this industry.
+Also, to Rick Nelson, Bob Brown, Al Pacino, and Sammy Davis, Jr., Walt Disney, Ed Shea, Tom Hidley, George Augspurger, Toby Foster, Bob Brown, and Bennie Harrell.
+All of you contributed to my personal engineering and production awards.
+I thank each and every one of you very from the bottom of my heart.
+I am so very grateful and thankful for your amazing contributions to this dream.

 I know my Brother Gene is organizing all the new technology for Our Lord in Heaven, and when he is finished, many new songs from Heaven will be heard.

-WHAT is so very IMPORTANT to note, is the fact that the studio and its success is in no way the result of one person.
+WHAT is so very IMPORTANT to note is the fact that the studio and the successes are in no way the result of one person.
 This success was and is the accomplishment of an incredible team of brilliant engineers, producers, technicians, and staff.
 Each member of this team shares this induction honor with me.
 This is a group induction.
-Not many people realize that they not only were the team, but the majority of this Team, were a major part of the construction crew that built the studio.
-I would like to introduce you all to the “Studio in the Country Team”, without who, the concept would have never taken hold.
+Not many people realize that these individuals were not only members of the team, but the majority of this Team, were a major part of the construction crew that built the studio.
+I would like to introduce you all to the “Studio in the Country Team”, without whom, Studio in the Country would never have existed.

-They are Jim Bateman, Raymond Black, Lee Peterzell, Lynn Peterzell, David Craig, Hoyt Garrick, David Farrell, Alan Black, Paul Black, Charley Gressett, Jimmy Stroud, Edwin Hobgood, Gary Levon Bardwell, Steve Hodge, Bruce Irving, Tom Knight, Ken Wilson, my wonderful mother, Mary Kathryn Evans, and, most of all, my father, R.S.
-"Smokey" Evans.
+The Team Members are: Raymond Black, Lee Peterzell, Lynn Peterzell, David Craig, Hoyt Garrick, David Farrell, Alan Black, Paul Black, Charley Gressett, Jimmy Stroud, Edwin Hobgood, Gary Levon Bardwell, Ronnie Dobbs, Norman Koonce, Steve Hodge, Val Valentin, Jim Bateman, Bruce Irving, Tom Knight, Ken Wilson, My Wonderful Mother, Mary Kathryn Evans, and, most of all, My Daddy, Raphael Semmes "Smokey" Evans, Jr.

-I would also like to thank my sisters: Jane Knight, Ann Williams, and Mary Jo Lundy, who are here today.
+I would also like to thank my sisters, Jane Knight, Ann Williams, and Mary Jo Lundy, who are here today.
 Thank you for taking the time to travel many, many miles, to be here with me on this wonderful occasion.
-I want to thank all my children: Dawn, Kimberly, Christopher, Kate, Lizzie, Patrick, my grandchildren Jonathan and Kathryn, and all the rest of my wonderful family.
-Your love and support keep me alive.
+I want to thank all my Children: Dawn, Kimberly, Christopher, Kate, Lizzie, Patrick, my Grandchildren Angela Marie, Jonathan and Kathryn, and all the rest of my Wonderful Family.
+Your love and support continue to keep me among all of you.
 Thank you and God Bless You.
 I Love You All More Than Life Itself.
 I thank you all for listening to this ole man.
-I thank our Lord Jesus Christ for everything and May God Bless you all, and your families; and God Bless the United States of America.
+I thank God Our Father and His Son, Our Lord and Savior Jesus Christ, for everything.
+May God Bless You All, Your Families, and God Bless the United States of America.